-Singapore’s character is an amalgamation of the three main ethnicities in the country and therefore a wander round Chinatown, Little India and Kampong Glam (the Malay quarter, originally home to the Muslims and Arabs) is unmissable.
-The kids might be bored by the furniture and antiques shops in Chinatown but they’ll love the traditional shop houses that have been painted in a riot of different colours.
-Colour also abounds in Little India, from jewel coloured saris to the reds and golds of spices laid out in sacks, which kids will love to smell.
+Singapore’s character is an amalgamation of the three main ethnicities in the country and therefore a wander around Chinatown, Little India, and Kampong Glam (the Malay quarter, originally home to the Muslims and Arabs) is unmissable.
+The kids might be bored by the furniture and antique shops in Chinatown but they’ll love the traditional shophouses that have been painted in a riot of different colors.
+Colour also abounds in Little India, from jewel-colored saris to the reds and golds of spices laid out in sacks, which kids will love to smell.
 Bussorah Street in Kampong Glam is packed with shops selling a range of curiosities, including wind-up toys and old telephones that are begging to be played with.

 2. Night Safari

 Kids and adults alike will love Singapore’s Night Safari, which takes visitors on a tram ride through a park containing only nocturnal animals unfettered by cages, roaming in their natural habitats.
 Travel through rainforest, savannah, and jungle and spot a range of exotic creatures, 29% of which are threatened species, that live by night.